JamesHoggardDev/JamesHoggardDev/README.md

 ### Hi, I'm James &#128075;&#127998;
 <!-- a Software Engineer, educator, and DPT from Maryland &#128214; -->

-### Fun fact:
-- Though I am still an entry level engineer I have found a niche in debugging.

 ### 🌱 I’m currently learning about
 - E-commerce services